inadeqtfuturs/next-mdx-relations/README.md

 `next-mdx-relations` is a light set of utilities for generation relational data between markdown files. it is built to work with [`next-mdx-remote`](https://github.com/hashicorp/next-mdx-remote), which it uses as a peer dependency. `next-mdx-relations` abstracts away much of the boilerplate you would write to spin up an md/x powered next.js site, while providing control over how your md/x is processed.

+**Please Note**: This software is in early beta and the api is still prone to change.
+Please check readme between versions.

 ## toc

 1. [getting started](#getting-started)